-In the Beginning, (1955), there were three sprouts transplanted from rich Kansas plains, to an uprooted Southern California Orange grove upon the diluvial side of the the San Gabriel mountains.
+In the Beginning (1955), there were three sprouts transplanted from rich Kansas plains to an uprooted Southern California Orange grove upon the side of the San Gabriel mountains.
 In a newly planted subdivision of tract houses I was soon helping daddy rake rocks out of the bare yard, planting grass, and shrimp plant (Justicia Brandegeeana) under the windows.
 An empty window box would soon hold purple Clematis Jackmanii, which would thrive until the day it was sold, thirty years later.

 885 West 11th (left) was a garden (a rocky diluvial suburb of a garden) I grew up in.
 In many ways, it was the classic American story.
 On the other hand, it was a place like no other: It was mine!
 (Click for map)

 The Sandbox was just the start, nestled in the corner of the backyard, under the shade of a lone remaining Valencia Orange tree.
 The rest of the grove still remained one door to the west, after which was the newly built Baldy View Elementary school, which I attended.
-On the block to the east was Upland High School (left), where I did not attend, but most of my friends and my sisters did, while my Mom was Director of Food Services (eventually for the entire Chaffey High School system).
+On the block to the east was Upland High School (left), where I did not attend, but most of my friends did, while my Mom was manager of the cafeteria (eventually Director of Food Services for the entire Chaffey High School system).

 My bike, and eventually my first car, took me through Jack Benny & Bug's Bunny's, Cucamonga, to the newly built Chaffey Community College in neighboring Fontana (left).
-There my father was the Director of Transportation, and a founding member of the California Association of School Transportation Officials, CASTO, and a consultant to the NTSB West Coast office for investigating school bus accidents.
-In later years I drove bus for the College and headed the football game-night parking detail.
+There my father was the Director of Transportation and a founding member of the California Association of School Transportation Officials, CASTO, as well as a consultant to the NTSB West Coast office for investigating school bus accidents.
+In later years I drove busses for the College and headed the football game-night parking detail.
 I also joined CASTO and, with my father, held CASTO School Bus Driver Rodeo competitions.
-And I was one of the initial proof-of-concept testers of air-operated stops signs on school buses.
+I was one of the initial proof-of-concept testers of air-operated stop signs on school buses.

 I went further afield with the family in a camping trailer, on long-weekend holidays camping in the mountains, beaches, and deserts around So.
 Cal.
-Further I had frequent road trips and summers spent with my maternal grandparents who owned a motel near Caldwell, Idaho, then, in John Day, Oregon.
-Further summers included a cattle ranch in Oregon, and my Uncle Fred's dairy farm outside Weatherford, Oklahoma.
+Further I had frequent road trips and summers spent with my maternal grandparents who owned a motel near Caldwell, Idaho, then in John Day, Oregon.
+Further summers included on-staff at Mile High Pines Camp, a cattle ranch in Oregon, and two as a city-slicker on my Uncle Fred's dairy farm outside Weatherford, Oklahoma.
 Those coming-of-age adventures introduced me to hard work and the true values of where milk and meat came from.